Bee-code-tech/manual-footies-server/README.md

 ### Authentication

-- `POST /api/auth/register`: Register a new user and send OTP to email.
+- `POST /api/v1/auth/register`: Register a new user and send OTP to email.
-- `POST /api/auth/verify`: Verify OTP during registration.
+- `POST /api/v1/auth/verify`: Verify OTP during registration.
-- `POST /api/auth/login`: Authenticate a user and return a JWT.
+- `POST /api/v1/auth/login`: Authenticate a user and return a JWT.
+- `POST /api/v1/auth/check-email`: Checks if email exists in the database.

 ### Shop Management

-- `POST /api/shops`: Create a new shop (Admin only).
+- `POST /api/v1/shops`: Create a new shop (Admin only).
-- `GET /api/shops`: Retrieve a list of all shops.
+- `GET /api/v1/shops`: Retrieve a list of all shops.
-- `PUT /api/shops/:id`: Update shop details (Admin only).
+- `PUT /api/v1/shops/:id`: Update shop details (Admin only).
-- `DELETE /api/shops/:id`: Delete a shop (Admin only).
+- `DELETE /v1/api/shops/:id`: Delete a shop (Admin only).

 ### Product Management

-- `POST /api/products`: Add a new product to a shop.
+- `POST /api/v1/products`: Add a new product to a shop.
-- `GET /api/products/:id`: Get details of a specific product.
+- `GET /api/v1/products/:id`: Get details of a specific product.
-- `PUT /api/products/:id`: Update a product's details.
+- `PUT /api/v1/products/:id`: Update a product's details.
-- `DELETE /api/products/:id`: Remove a product from the shop.
+- `DELETE /api/v1/products/:id`: Remove a product from the shop.

 ### Order Management

-- `POST /api/orders`: Create a new order.
+- `POST /api/v1/orders`: Create a new order.
-- `GET /api/orders`: Get all orders for a user.
+- `GET /api/v1/orders`: Get all orders for a user.
-- `PUT /api/orders/:id`: Update order status.
+- `PUT /api/v1/orders/:id`: Update order status.
-- `DELETE /api/orders/:id`: Cancel an order.
+- `DELETE /api/v1/orders/:id`: Cancel an order.

 **Note**: Detailed API documentation with request and response examples should be created separately for reference.